Cram school

 A cram school (colloquially: crammer, test prep, tuition center, or exam factory) is a specialized school that trains its students to achieve particular goals, most commonly to pass the entrance examinations of high schools or universities.
 The English name is derived from the slang term cramming, meaning to study a large amount of material in a short period of time.
 The word "crammer" may be used to refer to the school or to an individual teacher who assists a student in cramming.

 Education

 Cram schools may specialize in a particular subject or subjects, or may be aligned with particular schools.
 Special cram schools that prepare students to re-take failed entrance examinations are also common.
 As the name suggests, the aim of a cram school is generally to impart as much information to its students as possible in the shortest period of time.
 The goal is to enable the students to obtain a required grade in particular examinations, or to satisfy other entrance requirements such as language skill (e.g.: IELTS).
-Cram schools are sometimes criticized, along with the countries in which they are prevalent, for a focus on rote learning and a lack of training in critical thinking and analysis.